roa-jyskebank-dk/umbrella-app/README.md

 # JB Code Challenge optional foundation (Code name "Umbrella")

-Optional foundatino project for the JB code challenge.
-The project consists of a frontend and a backend.
-Feel free to change whatever you prefer to solve the challenge.
+Optional foundation project for the JB code challenge.
+The project consists of a frontend and a backend template.
+Feel free to use the template and change whatever you prefer to solve the challenge.

 ## Build and run backend